eoyebami/eoyebami.github.io/posts/eks/2023-10-03-k8-replicaset.md

         value: "jenkins"
         effect: "NoSchedule"
       priorityClassName: high-priority
+      serviceAccountName: <name-of-service-account>
+      terminationGracePeriodSeconds: 30 # grace period for kubelet to wait between triggering a shut down of a failed container, default is 30s
       containers: # we are listing the containers we want deployed in this replica controller
       - name: nginx-container
         image: nginx